Skip to Content

 Guest ratings:

-Shoshone Inn is one of the highest rated Death Valley hotels on both Booking and Google.
-Rave reviews from previous guests include its excellent location if traveling between Death Valley and Mojave.
+Shoshone Inn is a very highly rated Death Valley hotel on both Booking and Google.
+Rave reviews from previous guests include its excellent location if traveling between Death Valley and Mojave National Preserve.

-The quirky pool and understated quality are sure to delight the entire family.
-One of the better options in small towns near Death Valley.
+Reviewers rate staff, comfort, cleanliness and location the highest at Shoshone Inn.
+The quirky swimming pool area and understated quality are great for the whole family.
+It is one of the better hotel options in small towns near Death Valley.

 >> Book Hotel: Shoshone Inn